 - Make your sleeping place peaceful and comfortable—dark, quiet, not too warm or too cold.
 Try a sleeping mask if light is a problem or earplugs if noise is an issue.

 - Avoid using your bed for anything other than sleep or nurturing physical contact.

-- If you don’t feel drowsy after lying in bed for 15 minutes, get up and read or do something that is not overly stimulating until you feel sleepy.
-Don’t watch TV or use a computer or electronic device.
+- Avoid long naps during the day, which can make you less sleepy at night.
+If you don’t feel drowsy after lying in bed for 15 minutes, get up and do something relaxing.

 - If you tend to stay awake worrying about things, try keeping a journal where you chronicle your worries and concerns.
-Set aside time each day to write in the early evening.
+Set aside time to write in the early evening.